erunyon/erikrunyon.com/source/capp30370/assignments.md

 - Review jQuery section of LWD Ch 20

 ### Project 14
-- Download “project14.html” from "Resources" on Sakai.
+- Download "project14.html" from "Resources" on Sakai.
 Write the javascript to complete the following tasks:
 	1. Source and Target: Get the content from "Source" AS THE USER TYPES, and display it in "Target"
 	2. Image Swap: Get a new image value from the text box and use it to update the image
 	3. Font Sizer: Get a font-size value from the text box and use it to change the font-size of the associated paragraph
 	4. Attribute Reporter: When the button is clicked, output the "src" and "alt" attributes to the console
 	5. Element Counter: Get the user input for an element, id, class, or query and display how many exist on the page in the Results box
-- Upload the file and add it to your project list page
+- Upload the file and add it to your project list page.

 ## Nov 6